 Just off Route 36, on the Clarion River at Cook Forest State Park, stay at a rustic cabin, lodge or motel.
 Take a lazy canoe ride, photograph native deer, try gem panning or mini-golf, shop, enjoy dinner and live theater or take a craft class.

 At Marienville, gateway to the Allegheny National Forest on Route 66, enjoy four seasons of outdoor adventure.
 Dine at a local restaurant, camp, stay at a cabin, hotel or historic bed and breakfast.
 Relax in the town square gazebo or take a dip in the community pool.
-Ride the train.
-Hunt, fish or hike, ride the ATV trails, enjoy snowmobiling or cross-country skiing.
+Hunt, fish or hike, ride the ATV trails, enjoy snowmobiling or cross-country skiing, or bring your horse and ride the Spring Creek Horse Trail on the ANF.